ioerror/vula/podman/README.md

 ## Test network

+All of these make targets accept parameters such as N (number of vula peers to start containers for), i (the current peer to operate on, for targets where it is relevant), and dist (the distribution to run in the containers).

-### `make test`
+### `make test N=2`

-This will create a `vula-net` podman internal network, run vula in two containers connected to that network, and send a ping between them.
+This will create a `vula-net` podman internal network, run vula under systemd in N containers connected to that network, and send a ping between them.
 It will also run the pytest test suite in one of them.
 Running it again will re-run the pytest and ping, but will not restart the services in the containers.

 More advanced integration tests using podman should be implemented here, such as creating a router container which is in the internal network and also internet connected to test default route encryption functionality.

+### `make shell i=2`

+This will enter the shell for container number i

-### `make retest`
+### `make restart test`

 This will stop and restart the testnet containers, and re-run `make test`.

-### `make testnet-shell`
+### `make clean test`

-This will launch a shell in the first testnet container.
+This will remove the containers and (recreate and restart them and) run the tests.

 ### `make testnet-clean`